-The Living Lab is a transformative collaboration of 25 partners together with Government, i3P and the Construction Innovation Hub that will use data, technology and Modern Methods of Construction within live transport infrastructure projects to deliver significant value-adding benefits across the transport infrastructure sector.
+Transport Infrastructure Efficiency Strategy (TIES) Living Lab is a transformative collaboration of 25 partners together with Government, i3P and the Construction Innovation Hub that will use data, technology and Modern Methods of Construction within live transport infrastructure projects to deliver significant value-adding benefits across the transport infrastructure sector.

 Over the next few years, the construction sector will witness a wave of infrastructure projects (£60 billion of spend each year over the next decade) and groundwork will be undertaken to set future financial settlements.
 The pace of this growth, and the size of this opportunity, demands a construction sector that is the best in the world.

 The UK has had a modest track record of infrastructure delivery with some programmes completed late; over budget; failing to secure the benefits expected; or cancelled after a significant investment.
 With the increasing challenge and complexity of the government’s pipeline of major projects, the capacity to deliver is being stretched.
 The estimation of cost and schedule can be improved and major projects and programmes are tending to avoid innovation risk.

 TIES Living Lab offers a strategic, scalable and sector wide approach with Government, Client Groups, Suppliers and Academia working in partnership.
 To overcome these challenges, the Living Lab works in collaboration with i3P and the CIH to tackle the systemic issues that still obstruct the use, integration and adoption of innovations that could drive productivity and wider social benefits through major construction schemes.
 It will be a catalyst for cultural change, shifting focus within infrastructure delivery decision-making from the costs of construction to an understanding of its whole life value.

 Professor Lord Robert Mair, Cambridge University, Chair of the DFT Science Advisory Council and Member Transport Research & Innovation Board: